CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Abstract

 \section{Abstract}

-Most machine learning-based image segmentation models produce pixel-wise confidence scores -- typically derived from softmax outputs -- that represent the model’s predicted probability for each class label at every pixel.
-While this information can be particularly valuable in high-stakes domains such as medical imaging, these (uncalibrated) scores are heuristic in nature and do not constitute rigorous quantitative uncertainty estimates.
+Most machine learning-based image segmentation models produce pixel-wise confidence scores that represent the model’s predicted probability for each class label at every pixel.
+While this information can be particularly valuable in high-stakes domains such as medical imaging, these scores are heuristic in nature and do not constitute rigorous quantitative uncertainty estimates.
 Conformal prediction (CP) provides a principled framework for transforming heuristic confidence scores into statistically valid uncertainty estimates.
 However, applying CP directly to image segmentation ignores the spatial correlations between pixels, a fundamental characteristic of image data.
-This can result in overly conservative and less interpretable uncertainty estimates.\\ To address this, we propose CONSIGN (\textit{Conformal Segmentation Informed by Spatial Groupings via Decomposition}), a CP-based method that incorporates spatial correlations to improve uncertainty quantification in image segmentation.
+This can result in overly conservative and less interpretable uncertainty estimates.
+To address this, we propose CONSIGN (\textit{Conformal Segmentation Informed by Spatial Groupings via Decomposition}), a CP-based method that incorporates spatial correlations to improve uncertainty quantification in image segmentation.
 Our method generates meaningful prediction sets that come with user-specified, high-probability error guarantees.
-It is compatible with any pre-trained segmentation model capable of generating multiple sample outputs -- such as those using dropout, Bayesian modeling, or ensembles.
-We evaluate CONSIGN against a standard pixel-wise CP approach across three medical imaging datasets and two COCO dataset subsets, using three different pre-trained segmentation models.
+It is compatible with any pre-trained segmentation model capable of generating multiple sample outputs.
+We evaluate CONSIGN against two CP baselines across three medical imaging datasets and two COCO dataset subsets, using three different pre-trained segmentation models.
 Results demonstrate that accounting for spatial structure significantly improves performance across multiple metrics and enhances the quality of uncertainty estimates.